FAQs

 What do you teach?

-We teach UCLA’s Program for Education and Enrichment of Relational Skills (PEERS®), an empirically valid curriculum from UCLA started in 2004.
-This curriculum is taught in 150 countries and has been translated into 12 languages.
-PEERS is also recognized in the University of North Carolina 2020 National Clearinghouse for Autistic Evidence and Practices report as the ONLY evidence-based, parent-mediated social skills program
+We teach a unique social skills program initially based on UCLA’s Program for Education and Enrichment of Relational Skills (PEERS®), an empirically valid curriculum from UCLA started in 2004.
+Taught in 150 countries and has been translated into 12 languages, PEERS is also recognized in the University of North Carolina 2020 National Clearinghouse for Autistic Evidence and Practices report as the ONLY research-backed, parent-mediated social skills program

-We start each class with 15-20 minutes of neuroscience-backed nervous system education to teach and practice the skills of co-regulation and self-regulation before breaking out into individual coaching rooms for parents/social coaches and students.
+We start each Zoom session with 10-15 minutes of neuroscience-backed nervous system education to teach and practice the skills of co-regulation and self-regulation.
+Then, we break out into two separate rooms for parents/social coaches and teens/young adults.

-Our Adults 30+ class is a little different: It run for 12 weeks, does not utilize a social coach or caregiver, and focuses on strengthening communication skills, applying these skills to dating and intimate relationships, and workplace relationships with coworkers and employers.
+Our Adults 25+ class is a little different: It runs for 12 weeks, is for lower support needs adults as it does not utilize a social coach or caregiver, and focuses on strengthening communication skills, applying these skills to dating and intimate relationships, and workplace relationships with coworkers and employers.

 Do you teach in person or online?

 Our classes are virtual, with meetings taking place via Zoom.
 Research indicates that teaching our curricula via Zoom demonstrates the exact same results compared to previously published results from the in-person delivery of the same intervention.
-Online group coaching allows us to serve people across the country; we are constantly adding more classes to accommodate different time zones.
-Online classes are accessible to those in rural areas as well as those who have sensory and physical limitations.
+Our programs are synchronous, face-to-face, with interbrain connectivity.
+Online group coaching allows us to serve people across the country.
+We continually add more classes to accommodate different time zones.
+Online programs are accessible to those in rural areas, those who have sensory and physical limitations, and accommodate busy family schedules.

 What will we learn?

-Every class starts with neuroscience-backed nervous system education to set the stage for improved learning and interpersonal group interactions.
+Every session starts with neuroscience-backed nervous system education to set the stage for improved learning and interpersonal group interactions.

-The specific lessons taught vary, depending on the age of the learner.
-Our adult classes focus on dating and workplace dynamics whereas our teens and young adult classes focus more on organizing social activities and handling different forms of bullying.
+The specific lessons taught vary, depending on the age of the participant.
+Our adult classes focus on dating and workplace dynamics, whereas our teens and young adult classes focus on finding a source of friends based on common interests, organizing social activities and handling different forms of bullying.

 Some of the basics include: